elishagretton/pinterest-data-pipeline744/docs/milestone_1.md

 - Consistency as the entire dataset is processed together with the same rules and algorithms.
 - And many more!

 Before extracting the pin-related data using batch processing, I first plan to create a EC2 instance to handle the data processing workload.
-I plan to achieve this by configuring a EC2 Kafka clinet to create the instance, and then connecting the instance to a Kafka cluster.
+I plan to achieve this by configuring a EC2 Kafka clinet to create the instance, and then connecting the instance to a MSK cluster.
 The cluster is used to create several Kafka topics to store the Pinterest posts data, geolocation data, and user data.

 To view the whole script, please head to [`scripts/milestone_1.sh.`](../scripts/milestone_1.sh)